-In a majority of similar cases, the problem was caused by malicious software which existed in your computer and it was interfering with your microphone.
+In a majority of similar cases, the problem was caused by malicious software that existed on your computer and it was interfering with your microphone.
 There is a good way to deal with this malware and fix the issue permanently.

 - Open your Task Manager by using the Ctrl + Shift + Esc key combination.

-- Navigate to the Details tab and align your processes in an alphabetical order.
+- Navigate to the Details tab and align your processes in alphabetical order.

 - Check out your svchost.exe processes and take a look at the column saying “User name”.

 - A majority of svchost.exe processes will be owned by the system or they will be labeled as LOCAL SERVICE but try to locate some of them with the name of your computer listed under the “User name” column.